TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 *Equation taken from [2]

 In these equations the As stand for amplitude, the different thetas are for phase constants and phase shifts, the lambda  is the carrier wavelength, the d is the distance from the target, but most importantly x(t) correlates to the displacement in the human body surface [2].
 This can be broken up into x(t) = xheart + xresp + everything else.
-To retrieve this information from the I/Q data the following equation can be used
+To retrieve this information from the I/Q data the following equation can be used:

 ![image](https://user-images.githubusercontent.com/79685126/232991977-168c1a8c-fe42-40b3-9996-3786fdd53ab8.png)